encodewithrohit/credit_card_fraud_detection/README.md

 **Getting Started**

 We have created a credit card fraud detection system using machine learning techniques.
+In this project, we have analysed customer-level data which has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.

+The dataset is taken from the Kaggle and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.

-Model evaluation is done as per the accuracy score on both train & test data.
-For this project, we have used the Logistic Regression model.
-Since the dataset is highly imbalanced, so it needs to be handled before model building.
+Since the dataset was highly imbalanced, so data handling and preprocessing has to be done before model building.

+We used Logistic Regression for model buliding which gave us a acceptable accuracy score.

 - Programming language : Python

 - Libraries : Numpy & Pandas

-- Data source : www.kaggle.com
+- Data source : Kaggle